 - Williams: the Lance Stroll case

 Obviously, Lance was unhappy with the team’s incompetence and unfair treatment by the press and fans.
 It was also clear the dislike of Claire Williams, Team Principal, and daughter of founder Frank Williams, for the Canadian driver, and the clash between Claire and Lawrence created a heavy mood in the squad.
-Remembering that it was the second time that the Williams family’s mismanagement had led the team into the hands of an outside investor (Toto Wolff in 2009 and Lawrence Stroll in 2017).
-Lawrence realized that the investment would not be worth it and found an opportunity on Force India purchase.
+It is important to remember that it was the second time that Claire’s mismanagement had led the team into the hands of an outside investor (Toto Wolff in 2009 and Lawrence Stroll in 2017).
+Lawrence realized that the investment would not be worth it and found an opportunity on Force India’s purchase.

 Although his father took over as the new owner of the team, Lance did not transfer to it.
 This is the first argument to rebut the accusation that has fallen on the Canadian: that his father would have bought Force India to give his son a better seat, even if he had to sacrifice his friend.
 If Lawrence were simply a father trying to please his son, he would have paid for Ocon’s contract termination and put Lance on the team immediately.
 That’s not what happened.
 Esteban remained on the team, now named Racing Point Force India, until the end of the year.

 Many expected Lance and Esteban to switch teams.
 In other words, Stroll would go to Force India and Ocon to Williams.
 With Sirotkin’s underperforming performance and Stroll’s departure, the English team would have two vacancies.
 Toto Wolff stepped into action, placing his pupil in one of Williams’ seats.
 His name, GEORGE RUSSELL.